inventivo/no-category-base-for-blog-inventivo/README.md

 # no-category-base-for-blog-inventivo
 Removes '/category' from your category permalinks.
+Works with WPML.